Adilforest/-Assignment_3_ADS/README.md

 ## HashTable

 The hash table is implemented using the separate chaining method for collision resolution.
 This approach provides an amortized time complexity of \(O(1)\), with a worst-case time complexity of \(O(N)\).
-Reference: Sedgewick, R., & Wayne, K. (2011). *Algorithms*.
-Addison-Wesley Professional.

 ### Methods